jessica-s-yang/FlipperTipper/README.md

 ## Notes

-There were challenges implementing a pop circle animation.
+There were challenges slowing down the toast on the settings page and implementing a pop circle animation.

 ## License